Moustafa25MM/transformData-Seed-Export/README.md

   The seedDatabase function generates new brand documents using the Faker.js library to create realistic test data.
 Each document adheres to the schema defined in brands-schema.ts.

 - Exporting Data
-  The exportToExcel function takes the transformed and seeded data from the MongoDB collection and exports it to an Excel file.
-The file is saved in the reports/ directory.
+  The exportToExcel & exportToJson function takes the transformed and seeded data from the MongoDB collection and exports it to an Excel file & Json file.
+The files are saved in the reports/ directory.

 - Notes
   All transformations and seeding are performed within the same MongoDB collection and database.